-For more information, see Configuring Secret Stores, and /oauth2/connect/rp/jwk uri.
+For more information, see Configuring Secret Stores, and /oauth2/connect/rp/jwk_uri.

-4. Provide a JWK with the public key to the identity provider.
-Refer to the their documentation for more information.
+d.
+Provide a JWK with the public key to the identity provider.
+Refer to the identity provider's documentation for more information.

 For example, you could copy the contents of the public JWK in a field in the provider's service configuration, or you could configure the realm's /oauth2/connect/rp/jwk_uri endpoint, which exposes the client's public keys.